NIST Cybersecurity Framework: A Comprehensive Guide

 The NIST framework is highly versatile.
 It does not prescribe any specific products or services, which also means it is vendor-agnostic.
 As such, organizations can implement the framework in any way they want.

-To become fully compliant with the framework, businesses need to achieve all desired outcomes across all five of the NIST CSF core functions.
+To become fully compliant with the framework, businesses need to achieve all desired outcomes across all six of the NIST CSF core functions.
 Let’s review these outcomes and explore what they entail with greater detail below:

-2. Protect
+2. Identify

 Protection of the digital assets identified in the previous core function is the goal of this step.
 The objective is to ensure all possible measures are in place to protect against threats either old or new and to ensure the continued delivery of business-critical services.
 The categories include Access Control, Awareness and Training, Data Security, Maintenance, and Proactive Technology.
 There is a major emphasis on the importance of proactive cybersecurity, rather than just relying on conventional reactive measures, such as antivirus scanners.

-3. Detect
+4. Detect

 Inherently, protecting against threats demands the ability to detect them in the first place.
 Detection is paramount in the case of new and emerging threats that are not likely to be prevented by usual antivirus or firewall solutions.
 This function area has three categories: Anomalies and Events, Security Continuous Monitoring, and Detection Processes.
 Detection areas such as these are where technical solutions such as security incident and event management (SIEM) and managed detection and response (MDR) come into play.

-4. Respond
+5. Respond

 This function area addresses incident response, with the goal of mitigating risks and preventing incidents that could result in serious damage.
 Remember, the NIST CSF rests on the fact that incidents will occur, no matter how robust your protective measures are.
 The five categories in this area are Response Planning, Communications, Analysis, Mitigation, and Improvements.
 This function focuses heavily on continuous improvement by leveraging the power of analytics to boost resilience to future incidents.

-5. Recover
+6. Recover

-The fifth and final function, a focus on recovery, is one that every organization must be prepared for, like it or not.
+This function, a focus on recovery, is one that every organization must be prepared for, like it or not.
 It covers how to recover from a data breach or ransomware attack.
 The goal is to prevent the incident from worsening and to minimize lasting damage to the business.
 The three categories are Recovery Planning, Improvements, and Communications.
 Disaster recovery measures should be properly coordinated and based on the organization’s ability to tolerate a certain degree of risk.

 NIST CSF Categories & Controls

 Compliance with NIST SP 800 53 is mandatory for federal agencies and organizations making up the Defense Industrial Base.
-That being said, the NIST Cybersecurity Framework controls set the standards for security, and even though the controls were originally released with critical infrastructure in mind, they have since been widely adopted across multiple industry sectors.
+That being said, the NIST Cybersecurity Framework controls set the standards for security, and even though the controls were originally released with critical infrastructure in mind, they have since been widely adopted by multiple different industries.
+Across the six NIST cybersecurity framework phases there are 23 control categories.
+The categories are then divided into more specific control subcategories, of which there are 108.

-These controls address everything from identifying what needs to be protected to responding to and recovering from an incident.
+These controls address everything from governing and identifying what needs to be protected to responding to and recovering from an incident.
 Unlike other cybersecurity frameworks that focus primarily on protective measures and detection capabilities, the NIST Cybersecurity Framework focuses on the entire lifecycle of incident management routines.

 By taking a unified approach to the overall process, while still giving organizations control over how they implement the 23 control categories, this framework provides flexibility.
-Each control category has its own subcategories that provide actionable advice and resources to help organizations achieve the best outcomes and bolster cybersecurity.
+Each control category has its own subcategories that provide actionable advice and resources to help organizations achieve the best outcomes and bolster their cybersecurity.

 For example, the control category Identity Management and Asset Control under the Protect function area contains seven subcategories, along with their respective resources.
 Resources include references to other standards and frameworks, such as the NIST Special Publication 800-53.